diplomendstadium/mxlinux-autosetup/README.md

 - installing updates
 - installing software (see script for list of installed software)
 - activate firewall
+- tweak firefox a bit
+- add calendar to BashRC
 - small cleanup

 ## Quick Start